4GeeksAcademy/python-functions-programming-exercises/exercises/04-Call-a-function/README.md

 # `04` Calling a function

-A function could receive 0 no parameters, and you can it always returns something, event if you don't explicitly add the `return` statement.
+A function could receive 0 parameters, and you can it always returns something, event if you don't explicitly add the `return` statement.

 :point_up: [Click here to read more about functions](https://content.breatheco.de/lesson/working-with-functions-python)